Who am I?

 Our laboratory is a leading centre of research in library and information studies in Japan and one of the world’s leading labs in the field of terminology.
 We provide access to an international research network for students who are serious about their work in the field of library and information studies and in the field of terminology.
 Recently, we are constructing an international research network in translation technology and translation studies as well.

 NOTE: Our lab does not accept students interested in researching mass media.
-I wrote two books and several articles which critically analyse media discourse on nuclear disaster and radioactive contamination, just because I was obliged to do so as a concerned (I mean, forcibly) citizen, given that the information disseminated by mainstream media was and is so biased while those who advocate “media literacy” (or “active learning” or whatever fashionable crap they parrot) have done virtually nothing (BTW, I love passive leaning).
-Personally, I found there’s nothing intellectually stimulating in it.
+I wrote two books and several articles that critically analyse media discourse (aka sheer crap) on nuclear disaster, radioactive contamination, and COVID-19, just because I was obliged to do so as a concerned (I mean, forcibly) citizen, given that the information disseminated by mainstream media was and is so biased while those who advocate “media literacy” (or “active learning” or “critical thinking” or whatever fashionable crap they parrot) have done virtually (to be more precise, absolutely) nothing (BTW, I love passive leaning).
+Personally, I found there’s nothing intellectually stimulating in it (or nothing that deserves to be called “intellectual” in the first place) and I cannot understand (though not oversit) why those who advocated “media literacy” and failed miserably to do anything (the two sets are identical) are sticking to their posts – so utterly irresponsible.
+If you are interested in what I co-authored on nuclear issues, here are some: https://arxiv.org/abs/1812.11453; https://arxiv.org/abs/2001.11912; https://arxiv.org/abs/2003.05403.
+Recent article dealing with this topic is: Yoh Tanimoto, Yutaka Hamaoka, Kyo Kageura, Shin‑ichi Kurokawa, Jun Makino, Masaki Oshikawa (2022) “The mishandling of scientifically flawed articles about radiation exposure, retracted for ethical reasons, impedes understanding of the scientific issues pointed out by Letters to the Editor,” Journal of Scientific Policy and Integrity. 日本語版はこちらにあります。

 - Kyo Kageura (2013) Conditions of Credibility.
 Tokyo: Iwanami. (in Japanese)